ballerabdude/react-cicd/README.md

 All infrastructure related files will live in the terrform directory with the exception of the buildspce.yml and Docekrfile.

 #### ./terraform/ecs-cluster
 The following directory contains related files to spin up loadbalancers and the ECS services.
 Currently all environments are part of the same terrafrom directory.
-This design will not be acceptable for production.
+I would not recommended this for production.

 The service's name created in this terraform is referenced in the codepipeline terraform.
 Its currently using a naming convention so remote data was not used but is a good canidate for remote data.